AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/conf-bulk-activation-publish-map-collection.md

    >[!NOTE]
    >
-   > The checkbox near a **Map** is enabled only if you have genrated the output for a map.
+   > The checkbox for a map output is enabled only if you have generated the output for a map.

 A success message is displayed when the map output is queued for publishing.